afkapp/bombcrypto-bcbot/README.md

 **NOTES**
 - We get better results with Firefox.
-- Open up to 5 Firefox windows and make each window maximized.
+- Open up to 5 Firefox windows and make each window maximized ("big size").

 ## Looking for official support?
 Hire with us: https://t.me/afkapp